Opening a bank account in Thailand

 - The directors' and authorized people's passports.
 If a shareholder owns more than 25% of the stock of the company.

-It's crucial to keep in mind that every page of the business's documents must be notarized and attested by the Royal Thai Embassy or Consulate in the nation where the company is registered.
+It's crucial to keep in mind that every page of the business's necessary papers must be notarized and attested by the Royal Thai Embassy or Consulate in the nation where the company is registered.
 However, no more than six (6) months may pass between the issie (issue) date and the expiration date.

 What is banking fees in Thailand?